keensworth/byte-tree-compressor/README.md

 ### The Compression / Decompression Process

-The concept of this technique is to build a 8:1 tree above the color bitmaps (24 total, 8 for Red, 8 for Green, 8 for Blue).
+The concept of this technique is to build an 8:1 tree above the color bitmaps (24 total, 8 for Red, 8 for Green, 8 for Blue).
-The process involves scanning over each bitmap byte by byte.
+The process involves scanning over each bitmap, byte by byte.
 Each byte has a node (1 bit) above it, and that node is equal to:

 - 0 if the byte is equal to 0
 - 1 otherwise

 This process is repeated recursively, grouping those nodes into bytes and creating new nodes above those bytes.
-At the end of the process, a 0 at any point in the tree (excluding the base, raw data) indicates that all bytes and sub-bytes are equal to 0.
+At the end of the process, a 0 at any point in the tree (excluding the base, raw data) indicates that all bytes and sub-bytes below it are equal to 0.

-Any zero-byte (and sub-bytes) do not need to be kept when the tree is written to file, as the tree itself can self-address the non-zero base bytes.
+Any zero-byte (and sub-bytes) do not need to be kept when the tree is written to file, as the tree structure itself can self-address the non-zero base bytes.

 The decompression process rebuilds the original bitmaps from the trees, and combines these bitmaps to form the original image.